Top Alcohol & Drug Treatment Centers in Liberty, Missouri

 Anxiety and Addiction

 Another common co-occurring disorder in Liberty is anxiety and substance use disorders.
-Anxiety disorders comprise a group of related conditions, each having unique symptoms but all revolving around excessive fear and nervousness.
-Substance use disorders, meanwhile, involve the repeated use of substances to the point that the user continues to use them even when they cause health problems or issues at work, school or home.
+Anxiety disorders are a group of related conditions.
+Each condition has unique symptoms.
+All of them involve excessive fear and nervousness.
+Substance use disorders involve repeated substance use.
+People continue despite health, work, school or home issues.

 Schizophrenia and Substance Abuse

 Schizophrenia and substance use disorder also frequently co-occur in Liberty.
-Schizophrenia is a serious mental disorder wherein people interpret reality abnormally, often resulting in a combination of hallucinations, delusions, and extremely disordered thinking.
-Simultaneously, substance abuse disorder can make treating schizophrenia challenging as the illicit substances can often exacerbate schizophrenia’s symptoms.
+Schizophrenia is a severe mental disorder.
+People with schizophrenia interpret reality abnormally.
+This often leads to hallucinations, delusions, and disordered thinking.
+Treating schizophrenia becomes difficult when there is a substance use disorder.
+This is because illicit substances can worsen the symptoms of schizophrenia.

 Addressing these common co-occurring disorders requires integrated treatment that simultaneously tackles both disorders.
-For accessible treatment options in Liberty, Missouri, it’s necessary to reach out to a healthcare provider or local mental health facility.
+Contact a healthcare provider or local mental health facility for accessible treatment options in Liberty, Missouri

 Recovery Resources in Liberty, Missouri